Official HiGE DANdism Vocalist Satoshi Fujihara Goes on Hiatus Due to Vocal Cord Polyp

 News

-Official HiGE DANdism Vocalist Satoshi Fujihara Goes on Hiatus Due to Vocal Cord Polyp
+Official HiGE DANdism Vocalist Satoshi Fujihara Takes Hiatus Due to Vocal Cord Polyp

 posted on by Egan Loo

-The website for the Official HiGE DANdism band announced on Saturday that a polyp requiring medical treatment was discovered on the band's vocalist and pianist Satoshi Fujihara's vocal cords.
+The website for the Official HiGE DANdism band announced on Saturday that a polyp requiring medical treatment was discovered on the vocal cords of the band's vocalist and pianist Satoshi Fujihara.
 As a result, the band is canceling its performances at the following concerts:

 - April 13: UVERworld VS Series 2 days - Day 2 - UVERworld vs. Official HiGE DANdism